 5. Complaints There are written policies or procedures in place for notifying program beneficiaries how to file complaints alleging discrimination by the grantee with the BSCC or the OCR.
-Yes □ No □ N/A □ 6.
-Discrimination on the Basis of Disability If the Grantee has 50 or more employees and receives DOJ funding of \$25,000 or more, has the grantee: 6a.
-Adopted grievance procedures (for both employees and program participants) that incorporate due process standards and provide for prompt and equitable resolution of complaints alleging a violation of the DOJ regulations which prohibit discrimination on the basis of a disability in employment practices and the delivery of services?
-Yes □ No □ N/A □ 6b.
-Designated a person to coordinate compliance with prohibitions against disability discrimination?
-Yes $\square$ No $\square$ N/A $\square$ 6c.
-Notified participants, beneficiaries, employees, applicants, and others that the grantee does not discriminate on the basis of disability?
-Yes $\square$ No $\square$ N/A $\square$ 7.
-Discrimination on the Basis of Sex If the Grantee operates an education program or activity, have they taken the following actions?
-7a.
-Adopted grievance procedures that provide for the prompt and equitable resolution of complaints alleging a violation of the DOJ regulations which prohibit discrimination on the basis of sex?
-Yes $\square$ No $\square$ N/A $\square$ 7b.
-Designated a person to coordinate compliance with the prohibitions against sex discrimination?
-Yes $\square$ No $\square$ N/A $\square$ 7c.
-Notified applicants for admission and employment, employees, students, parents, and others that the grantee does not discriminate on the basis of sex in its educational programs or activities?
-Yes $\square$ No $\square$ N/A $\square$ 8.
-Findings The Grantee has complied with the requirement to submit to the OCR any findings of discrimination against the grantee issued by a federal or state court, or federal or state administering agency, on the grounds of race, color, religion, national origin, or sex.
-Yes No NA 9.
-Limited English Proficiency What steps have been taken to provide meaningful access to its programs and activities to person who have limited English proficiency (LEP)?
+Yes □ No □ N/A 6.
+Discrimination on the Basis of Disability If the Grantee has 50 or more employees and receives DOJ funding of \$25,000 or more, he the grantee: 6a.
+Adopted grievance procedures (for both employees and program participants) the incorporate due process standards and provide for prompt and equitable resolution complaints alleging a violation of the DOJ regulations which prohibit discrimination on the basis of a disability in employment practices and the delivery of services? of Yes □ No □ N/A 6b.
+Designated a person to coordinate compliance with prohibitions against disabil discrimination? - 6c.
+Notified participants, beneficiaries, employees, applicants, and others that the grant does not discriminate on the basis of disability?
+Yes □ No □ N/A 7.
+Discrimination on the Basis of Sex If the Grantee operates an education program or activity, have they taken the following actions? ng 7a.
+Adopted grievance procedures that provide for the prompt and equitable resolution complaints alleging a violation of the DOJ regulations which prohibit discrimination on the basis of sex?
+Yes □ No □ N/A he 7b.
+Designated a person to coordinate compliance with the prohibitions against s discrimination?
+Yes □ No □ N/A 7c.
+Notified applicants for admission and employment, employees, students, parents, at others that the grantee does not discriminate on the basis of sex in its educational program or activities?
+Yes No N/A ns 8.
+Findings The Grantee has complied with the requirement to submit to the OCR any findings discrimination against the grantee issued by a federal or state court, or federal or state administering agency, on the grounds of race, color, religion, national origin, or sex.
+9. Yes □ No □ N/A Limited English Proficiency

+What steps have been taken to provide meaningful access to its programs and activities to person who have limited English proficiency (LEP)?
 Include whether the grantee has developed a written policy on providing language access services to LEP persons.